bbrrck/bbrrck.github.io/index.md

         </p>

         <p>
-            The main goal of my research is to develop efficient and accurate algorithms for shape reconstruction using data provided by inertial microsensors (accelero- and magnetometers).
-These methods will be tested and used in combination with various sensing devices developed at Leti.
-Have a look at <a href="/publications/">my publications</a>.
+            The main goal of my research is to develop efficient and accurate algorithms for shape reconstruction using data provided by microsensors (accelero- and magnetometers).
         </p>

+        <p>Have a look at <a href="/publications/">my publications</a> for more details.</p>

         <p>
-            I occasionally <a href="/posts/">blog</a>, mostly not to forget about stuff.
+            I occasionally <a href="/posts/">blog</a>, mostly about stuff.
         </p>

     </div>
 </div>